sid-1998/booknotes/system-design/system-design-interview/chapter12/README.md

 ![feed-publishing](images/feed-publishign.png)
  * User makes a new post via API.
  * Load balancer - distributes traffic to web servers.
  * Web servers - redirect traffic to internal services.
+This can be named as an orchestrator service.
+It will do basic auth and rate limiting and redirect request to appropriate internal service
  * Post service - persist post in database and cache.
  * Fanout service - push posts to friends' news feeds.
  * Notification service - inform new friends that content is available.